Occupation crossing

-An occupation crossing allows an landowner whose land is split in two by a (new) railway (or road) to retain access from one parcel of land to the other.
+An occupation crossing allows a landowner whose land is split in two by a (new) railway (or road) to retain access from one parcel of land to the other.
 Where is crossing a railway line, it is a special kind of railway level crossing.

 Introduction

 In Victoria, this is authorised by section 36 of the original Act.
 Occupation crossings were historically granted to a landowner under Section 36 of the Lands Compensation Statute 1869 VIC and the subsequent corresponding legislation being Section 43 (2) of the Land Acquisition and Compensation Act 1986 VIC.
 Other states would have similar Acts.

 However, in the case of Stockinbingal, on the new Inland Railway things are not that simple.
 Some railway land that is no longer used needs to be allocated to one or other of the adjacent landowners, while other lands are cut off from their original owners and would best be transferred to the other side, with compensation.
 This is because there are small pockets of land with awkward shapes, and other characteristics.
 There may need to be a Section 36A that permits all the neighbouring land owners and the railway authorities, once they have agreed amongst themselves, to allocate the remaining pockets of odd land as they see fit.